-In major cities thousands of children live in slums or on the streets.
-In rural areas there is a lack of critical infrastructure such as roads, hospitals and schools which holds communities back from improving their situation.
+In cities across India, thousands live in slums or on the streets, and in rural areas, a lack of critical infrastructure and education holds communities back from improving their situation.
+More than two thirds of adults cannot read and write, whilst almost 1 in 2 children in India do not attend secondary school.

 Islamic Relief has been working in India since 1994 and provided emergency relief following several emergencies including the 1999 Orissa cyclone, the Gujarat earthquake in 2001, and the devastating tsunami of 2004.